krzbanas/aRtsy/cran-comments.md

-## aRtsy version 0.1.9
+## aRtsy version 0.2.0
-This is a submission for aRtsy version 0.1.9.
+This is a submission for aRtsy version 0.2.0.
 In this version I have:

-* Added one new function.
+* Fixed warnings `warning: use of bitwise '&' with boolean operands [-Wbitwise-instead-of-logical]` indicated by CRAN checks.

 ## Test environments
 * Windows install, (on github actions) R release